Open evening June 2022 - speech transcript

 Grow: taking students at 11 and them leaving at 18, they certainly do grow!
 Our focus here, however, is how they grow as a person.
 We rethought our approach to behaviour, disposing of pages of old school rules in favour of a set of positive expectations that we expect students to adhere to and reflect on when things don’t go to plan!
-We call it RESPECT: being Responsible, Engaged, Safe, Polite, Embracing, Caring, and Truthful.
+We call it REPSECT: being Responsible, Engaged, Safe, Polite, Embracing, Caring, and Truthful.

-The school IS the students, not the buildings, nor the staff.
+The school is the students, not the buildings, nor the staff.
 They are additionally our best advert to others considering our school, so today on your tours you will meet some of our existing students, young and old and hopefully they will give you a sense of the sort of student that your son would be among.

 I would now like to remind you of the next steps in your process:

-Obviously, visit other schools.
+- Obviously, visit other schools.
 Hopefully, we will have got in first and set a very high bar.
 I am often asked “Why should my son come to Judd and not Skinners?”.
 The truth is that both schools are excellent and more similar than many think.
 I would ask you to get a feel for each school you visit and decide which school would suit your son best.